Who We Are

 Read more about Our Care Team.

-Albany Community Hospice is a leader in the provision of expert palliative care, education and support so all members of the community can experience death with grace in a manner and place of their choice.
+Albany Community Hospice continues to be a leader in the provision of specialised palliative care, end of life choices, support and education so our community can experience death with dignity in a manner and place of their choice.